exonum/exonum-doc/src/architecture/consensus.md

 `H`) consists of several **rounds**, numbered from 1\.
 The first round starts once the validator commits the block at height `H - 1`.
-The onsets of rounds are determined by a fixed timetable: rounds start after regular intervals.
+The onsets of rounds are determined by the following timetable: rounds start after linearly increasing with round number time intervals.
 As there is no global time, rounds may start at different time for different validators.

 When the round number `R` comes, the previous rounds are not completed.
 That is, round `R` means that the validator can process messages